Updated on 4/29/21

 Starting with iOS 14.5, Apple is requiring apps to ask for user permission before using the device’s unique advertising identifier, known at the IDFA.
 The requirement is known as AppTrackingTransparency (ATT).
 The biggest change that ATT brings is that users must opt in to tracking, rather than opt out of tracking.

 Who is impacted by the ATT update?

 iOS app developers who are using the IDFA, such as Google, Facebook, retailers, and many other organizations.

-When will the ATT update go into effect?
+When did the ATT update go into effect?